thunlp/NRE/README.md

 If you use the code, you should cite the following paper:

-Lin, Yankai, Shiqi Shen, Zhiyuan Liu, Huanbo Luan, and Maosong Sun.
+Lin Yankai, Shiqi Shen, Zhiyuan Liu, Huanbo Luan, and Maosong Sun.
 Neural Relation Extraction with Selective Attention over Instances.
 ACL2016 .[[pdf]](http://thunlp.org/~ssq/publications/acl2016_RE.pdf)